duluca/angular1.5-starter/README.md

 ## How to run

 - `npm install`
-- If you already don't have also `npm install -g gulp http-server`
+- If you already don't have also `npm install -g gulp-cli http-server`
 - `npm start`